velio-io/collet/docs/syntax.md

   Otherwise, the pipeline will stop on the first error.
 - `:state-format` (optional): a keyword that represents how task data will be added to the pipeline state.
 Available options are `:latest` `:flatten`.
 In case of `:latest` value, pipeline state will contain only the last task iteration value.
 In case of `:flatten` value, pipeline state will contain all task iterations values as a flattened sequence.
+If not specified, will be returned as is.
 - `:retry` (optional): A map that represents the retry policy.
 This map can contain the following keys:
     - `:max-retries` - how many times the task should be retried
     - `:backoff-ms` - a vector `[initial-delay-ms max-delay-ms multiplier]` to control the delay between each retry, the